sgratzl/d3tutorial/README.md

 -	`g` ... grouping of elements
 -	**Hint:** `title` ... can be a child of each element for creating a decription shown as a tooltip

+A list of all SVG elements at [MDN](https://developer.mozilla.org/en-US/docs/Web/SVG/Element).

 Important attributes:

 -	`style` ... set CSS style attribute
 -	`fill` ... fill color
 -	`stroke` ... stroke color
 -	`transform` ... apply a linear transformation on the element and its children (in case of a `g` element), e.g., `transform="translate(100,10)rotate(90)scale(2,2)"`

+A list of all SVG attributes at [MDN](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute).

 3 ways for specifying the fill color of an element: